Academic year: Malaysia

 In Malaysia, there are 2 main semester holiday and an additional of mid-term break and year end holiday.
 The mid-year holidays last for two weeks, from late May until mid-June, in between the two school terms.
 The year-end holidays last for six weeks, from mid-November until early January, in between two school years.
 Each school term has a mid-term break; one week in March for the first semester and one week in the months of August or September (variable) for the second semester.

 Schools are closed on national and state public holidays.
-Schools are allowed to have a few special holidays without replacement for events such as school anniversary and sports day.
+Schools are allowed to have a few special holidays without replacement for events such as school anniversaries and sports days.
 For festivities such as Hari Raya Puasa, Chinese New Year and Deepavali, schools usually apply for additional holidays to allow longer breaks for students to visit relatives in their hometowns.
 However, every day missed exceeding the special holiday allowance would be replaced by having classes on weekends.